elastic/enterprise-search-network-drive-connector/README.md

 The network drives connector package is compatible with Elastic deployments that meet the following criteria:

-- Elastic Enterprise Search version greater than or equal to 7.13.0 and less than 8.0.0.
+- Elastic Enterprise Search version greater than or equal to 7.13.0.
 - An Elastic subscription that supports this feature.
 Refer to the Elastic subscriptions pages for [Elastic Cloud](https://www.elastic.co/subscriptions/cloud) and [self-managed](https://www.elastic.co/subscriptions) deployments.

 #### Runtime dependencies